 Extreme weather events like wildfires, floods, and heatwaves can overwhelm local resources, creating an urgent need for funding to support emergency response, infrastructure repair, and public services costs that many local budgets are not equipped to handle independently.
-There is ample evidence that insurance helps people recover after suggests and even rebuild stronger and disasters resiliently.
-As a collective financial tool, insurance can empower communities to take ownership of their recovery, foster resilience, and better prepare for future challenges.
+There is ample evidence that insurance helps people recover after suggests and even rebuild stronger disasters resiliently.
+While insurers are profit-driven businesses, insurance can help soften the financial impacts of extreme weather events